lucas874/swarm-composition-artifact/README.md

 ### Note on the total running time of the experiments
 The performance experiments described in the paper reported, for each sample, the average of 50 repetitions after 3 seconds of warm-up.
-The experimental setup used in the paper was an Intel Xeon Gold 622R with 32 GiB of RAM running AlmaLinux 9.5.
+The experimental setup used in the paper is an Intel Xeon Gold 622R with 32 GiB of RAM running AlmaLinux 9.5.
 With this setup the performance experiments took 25 hours with a maximum memory usage of 1.5 GiB and an average memory usage of 165 MiB.
 The accuracy experiments took 4.5 hours with a maximum memory usage of 313 MiB and an average memory usage of 186 MiB.